 New York, NY 10010

-You may check on the status of your application using your Apply Yourself login.
-Should you have any questions about the admissions process, you are encouraged to call the Office of Student Affairs and Admissions at 212-992-7653.
+After submitting your application, you may check on your admissions status using your application login.
+Should you have any questions about the admissions process, you are encouraged to call the Office of Student Affairs and Admissions at (212) 998-5317.

-The application fee is $80.
+The application fee is $80 dollars.
 Your application will not be processed until your application fee has been paid.
 Application fees are non-refundable and must be received by the stated application deadlines.

 NYU Meyers waives fees for applications based on financial hardship or US military service/US veteran status.
-To request that the application fee be waived, please submit a request to firstname.lastname@example.org when submitting your application.
+To request that the application fee is waived, please submit a request to firstname.lastname@example.org before submitting your application.
 The request should include your full name and the program to which you are applying.
 We will notify you via email when your request for an application fee waiver has been approved.

 The program starts in September (fall), January (spring), or May (summer).

 Does NYU Meyers require any specific nursing license and/or examinations for admission?

 Applicants must be registered nurses and licensed to practice nursing in the New York State.
 The GRE is not required for graduate admission.